tmpfs/mdp/doc/alt/README.txt

                             Require custom middleware.
  -h, --help                 Display this help and exit.
      --version              Output version information and exit.

-Examples:
- mdp --force                Generate README.md from package.json, overwriting
-                            the file if it already exists. mdp --toc                  Include a table of contents. mdp --no-toc               Disable table of contents (overrides meta data). mdp --toc-title Navigation Enables the toc middleware and sets the title for the table of contents. mdp --force --pandoc       Generate README.md with pandoc meta data prepended.

 Report bugs to muji <noop@xpm.io>.